-7.2 Wumpus Driver
+9.3 Wumpus Driver

-Appendix C (page 66) presents a version of the driver program that will be used to evaluate student programs.
+Appendix C (page 84) presents a version of the driver program similar to the one that will be used to evaluate student programs.
+The actual driver can be downloaded from the course webpage.

-7.3 Wumpus Agent
+9.4 Wumpus Agent

-Following is a sample agent program that is used to illustrate the basics of how the student program could be constructed.
+Following is a sample agent program that illustrates the basics of how the student program could be constructed.
+However, if this is all you do, you will not earn much credit if any.